A BRIEF HISTORY OF THE

 PEWTER PLOUGH PLAYHOUSE AND ITS FOUNDER

 In 1977, Kevin Thomas (L.A.
-Times Staff Writer) wrote a lovely article about the Pewter Plough Playhouse and the Buckleys.
-The following are excerpts from that article:"Striking accessories, gathered by the Buckleys over the years, range from a superb 17th-century Venetian arch at the rear of the theater to outsize corbels in the Pub.
+Times Staff Writer) wrote a lovely article about the Pewter Plough Playhouse, the best casino with real money games and the Buckleys.
+The following are online casino echtgeld book of ra from that article:“Striking accessories, gathered by the Buckleys over the years, range from a superb 17th-century Venetian arch at the rear of the theater to outsize corbels in the Pub.
 While Mrs. [Olga] Buckley presides over the horseshoe bar, [Jim] Buckley often entertains at the piano, over which vintage sheet music is scattered.
 From time to time a localite, who comes in for a drink — and some warm hospitality — ends up being cast in a play.

 “The Pewter Plough, which takes its name from an old Welsh plough out front — Cambria being the Latin name for Wales — has begun its second season with Will Geer’s Theatricum Botanicum production of The Glass Menagerie. “